richardjalba/mern-ecommerce/README.md

 Now I'm bringing in some dummy product data to work on the product listing appearance on the frontend.
 After I get that figured out, I'll get rid of the dummy data to build out an actual backend.

 To build out the frontend, I'm creating a HomeScreen where for each product will be a listing.
 Each listing is a Product component made of a bootstrap Card that contains a hyperlink, image, product title, rating, and price.

+The ratings will be built into a Rating component that utilizes font-awesome icons.
+Then I manipulate Rating component propTypes so the inputs are strictly strings, numbers, etc. and so some of these properties are required.